1995parham/Platform101/README.md

 ## Introduction

-This presentation which includes many topics like introduction to IoT, why platform is important and ... was made in the Aolab where is a closed laboratory in Amirkabir university of technology.
+This presentation including many topics like introduction to IoT, why platform is important and ... was made in the Aolab where is a closed (2015-2017) laboratory in Amirkabir university of technology.

-You may use this presentation in order to get familar with IoT platfroms implementation and concepts for begining your carrier in IoT platform development.
+You may use this presentation in order to get familar with IoT platfroms implementation and concepts for begining your future carrier in IoT platform development.

-## Presented in:
+## Presented in

 - Let's build smart CEIT - 2015
 - Yalda Night of CEIT - 2016